daiteknoloji/Cravexv5/TUM-KULLANICILARI-LISTELE-SQL.md

      WHERE user_id = u.name AND membership = 'join') as room_count,
     (SELECT COUNT(*) FROM access_tokens WHERE user_id = u.name) as active_sessions
 FROM users u
-WHERE u.deactivated = false OR u.deactivated IS NULL
+WHERE u.deactivated = 0 OR u.deactivated IS NULL
 ORDER BY u.admin DESC, u.name;
 ```